jallal89/Online_Sales_Data/README.md

 - The least amount of purchase order was $4 dollars, and the highest paid for was $5729 (likely for expensive electronics)
 - 46% of payments for online sales were made by COD (cash on delivery), much more than Credit cards and ther methods at 32%
 - Of all the categories purchased, 14% were sarees and 13% were hankerchief
+- State of Maharashtra is the place where most of purchases (94) were made for online sales
+- Profit at total, at max was $1864.00
+- Most items sold online together (quantity) wa 14, and the least at 1 purchase only
+- All these purchases were made within the year of 2018
+- Most of clothes that were sold online were trousers an T-shirts